 If you are a really determined, you could teach yourself UX by reading blogs, books, or learning on the job.
 It really depends how much related experience you have and whether you would be able to demonstrate your ability in an interview without having a qualification to back you up.

 There are also various free online courses such as Springboard and paid online courses such as Pluralsight.
 However if you are the average person prone to procrastination (like me), you will be likely to benefit from a course with a structured learning environment, where you have an allotted amount of time to complete it and regular contact with a mentor or tutor.

-The skills that a UX designer uses are really varied and most people are surprised that UX design is less about being a stereotypical creative type and much more about soft skills.
+The skills needed are really varied and most people are surprised that UX design is less about being a stereotypically creative type and much more about soft skills.

 So, how will a UX design qualification help you?

 There are many benefits to a UX design qualification such as: